hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/1. Course Introduction/course_introduction.md

             { task: "Study JS", time: "1 - 3" }
             ] );
         ```
-        Notice that in *FP* the names of variables refer to their content which makes the code more readable and makes it easy to debug the it.
+        Notice that in *FP* the names of variables refer to their content which makes the code more readable and makes it easy to debug.

 ## Chapter quiz